mantidproject/mantid/docs/source/algorithms/Integration-v1.rst

 ####################

-Some algorithms create a special type of :ref:`Workspace2D <Workspace2D>` called a ``RebinnedOutput`` workspace, in which each bin contains both a value and the fractional overlap area of the this bin over that of the original data.
+Some algorithms create a special type of :ref:`Workspace2D <Workspace2D>` called a ``RebinnedOutput`` workspace, in which each bin contains both a value and the fractional overlap area of this bin over that of the original data.
 There is more discussion of this in the :ref:`FractionalRebinning <FractionalRebinning>` concepts page.

-The Integration algorithm for **RebinnedOutput** follows a formula than for a normal **Workspace2D**, please consult the page :ref:`FractionalRebinning <FractionalRebinning>` for more information.
+The Integration algorithm differs for **RebinnedOutput** workspaces, please consult the page :ref:`FractionalRebinning <FractionalRebinning>` for more information.